reyes271292/makingdevs.github.io/source/_posts/2016-03-24-phoenix-bootstrap.markdown

 bower install -S bootstrap
 ```

-Now that we have `bootstrap` if you check your `vendor` directory you will see that there is not only `bootstrap` it is also `jquery` (because is a dependency for `bootstrap`) if have not heard of `bower` before I recommend you to look for other proyects it will save you a lot of time and space in your repository.
+Now that we have `bootstrap` if you check your `vendor` directory you will see that there is not only `bootstrap`, it is also `jquery` (because is a dependency for `bootstrap`), if have not heard of `bower` before I recommend you to look for other proyects it will save you a lot of time and space in your repository.

 Well at this moment, if you run your `phoenix.server` you will find a couple of errors, so lets fix that:

 1. Let's remove the `bootstrap css` that `phoenix` ships with.
 For this open your `web/static/css/app.css` and remove the first 6 lines of code of the file.
-1. Then open your `brunch-config.js` and in the `conventions` section add the following:
+2. Then open your `brunch-config.js` and in the `conventions` section add the following:

    ```javascript
    conventions: {